Jaw Problems

 For a short time, it may be advisable for you to focus on a soft diet.
 This will reduce the pressure put on your jaw joint and when combined with corrective exercises and applying heat can help to reduce symptoms.

-If your teeth are too far out of line or in a totally incorrect bite position you may need to have an orthodontic appliance to help move them into a better position.
+If your teeth are too far out of line or in a totally incorrect bite position, you may need to have an orthodontic appliance to help move them into a better position.
+Orthodontics, or braces, is a treatment that helps to move your teeth into the correct position.
+While it is often used for aesthetic reasons, it’s also possible to have this treatment to treat problems with your jaw.

 Counselling and relaxation therapy can also help you to become more aware of stressful situations and control tension.